Dockie-dev/alx-low_level_programming/README.md

-This is my project on file I/O
+This is my project on fil I/O